Not Rated | | Drama, Fantasy

 A man seeks answers about life, death, and the existence of God as he plays chess against the Grim Reaper during the Black Plague.

-Antonius Block: No. I never stop.
+Antonius Block: So I have noticed.